rheehot/Paper_Reading/README.md

 of deep-learning-assisted labeling as independent dataset to enhance detection in this model was evaluated.
 Based on these two CNN methods, a fully automated system for renal allograft rejection was developed.
 This system was highly reliable, efficient, and effective, making it applicable to real clinical workflow.

 Reference: [A Fully Automated system Using A Convolutional Neural Network to predict Renal Allograft Rejection](https://www.nature.com/articles/s41598-019-41479-5)

+---

+### CT Image Conversion among Different Reconstruction Kernels without a Sinogram by Using a Convolutional Neural Network

+**Abstract:**

+Objective: The aim of our study was to develop and validate a convolutional neural network (CNN) architecture to convert CT images reconstructed with one kernel to images with different reconstruction kernels without using a sinogram.
+Materials and Methods: This retrospective study was approved by the Institutional Review Board.
+Ten chest CT scans were performed and reconstructed with the B10f, B30f, B50f, and B70f kernels.
+The dataset was divided into six, two, and two examinations for training, validation, and testing, respectively.
+We constructed a CNN architecture consisting of six convolutional layers, each with a 3 x 3 kernel with 64 filter banks.
+Quantitative performance was evaluated using root mean square error (RMSE) values.
+To validate clinical use, image conversion was conducted on 30 additional chest CT scans reconstructed with the B30f and B50f kernels.
+The influence of image conversion on emphysema quantification was assessed with Bland–Altman plots.
+Results: Our scheme rapidly generated conversion results at the rate of 0.065 s/slice.
+Substantial reduction in RMSE was observed in the converted images in comparison with the original images with different kernels (mean reduction, 65.7%; range, 29.5–82.2%).
+The mean emphysema indices for B30f, B50f, converted B30f, and converted B50f were 5.4 ± 7.2%, 15.3 ± 7.2%, 5.9 ± 7.3%, and 16.8 ± 7.5%, respectively.
+The 95% limits of agreement between B30f and other kernels (B50f and converted B30f) ranged from -14.1% to -2.6% (mean, -8.3%) and -2.3% to 0.7% (mean, -0.8%), respectively.
+Conclusion: CNN-based CT kernel conversion shows adequate performance with high accuracy and speed, indicating its potential clinical use.